citp/privacy-policy-historical/s/sw/swe/swell.com.md

-> *The following text is extracted and transformed from the swell.com privacy policy that was archived on 2009-06-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090603235921id_/http%3A//www.swell.com/PrivacyandSecurity) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the swell.com privacy policy that was archived on 2009-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091204191327id_/http%3A//www.swell.com/PrivacyandSecurity) for the most accurate reproduction.*

-# Swell - Privacy and Security
+# Swell.com

 **Ordering is Easy and Risk Free!